research-software-directory/RSD-as-a-service/frontend/README.md

 ### Locally running frontend in dev mode

-- intall dependencies `yarn install`
+- install dependencies `yarn install`
 - create `.env.local` file.
 Use `.env.example` from the project root as template.
 - run all app modules `docker compose up`
 - open another terminal and run `yarn dev` to start frontend in development mode